Orange oil rectified (Sweet) (CAS N° 8008-57-9)

 Botanical profile :

-The sweet orange is the fruit of the sweet orange tree, of the Rutaceae family and the Citrus genus.
+The sweet orange is the fruit of the sweet orange tree, belonging to the Rutaceae family and the genus Citrus L.

 Chemotypes :